 Treatment and prognosis

-The only feasible treatment is surgical excision, with reconstruction.
+Patients with type I, II, or IV cysts usually undergo surgical resection of the cyst due to the risk of malignancy.
 A number of possible approaches exist, depending on cyst location and other factors.
 Typically a Roux-en-Y hepaticojejunostomy is performed 1.

 The two most frequent complications of choledochal cysts are stone formation and malignancy.
 Complications include: